 Nasal polyp surgery removes polyps from the lining of your nasal and sinus passageways.
 The procedure you’ll require depends on where the polyps are located.

-For polyps that are very small in size or located deeper in your nasal cavity, you may require an endoscopic nasal polypectomy.
+For polyps that are very small in size, more extensive, located deeper in your nasal cavity, or complicated in other ways, you may require a nasal polypectomy in an operating room with anesthesia.

 For this minimally invasive surgery, your doctor will use an endoscope, which is a small tube with a light and camera at the end.
 With the endoscope, your doctor will identify polyps, then remove them using small instruments.